bbc/peaks.js/doc/migration-guide.md

 });
 ```

+### Window resize handling

+Before v3.0.0, Peaks.js would listen for window `resize` events and update the waveform views if the container elements changed size.

+This feature has been removed, because the container elements can change size for other reasons than resizing the window.

+We recommend that you use a [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).
+Please refer to the [`fitToContainer()`](doc/API.md#viewfittocontainer) documentation for example code.

 ## Peaks.js v2.0.0

 Peaks.js v2.0.0 changes how [custom player objects](customizing.md#media-playback) should be initialized.
 To allow for initialization that may involve asynchronous operations, your custom player object's `init` function must now return a `Promise` that resolves when the player has been initialized.